Vernon Avenue & Highway 100 Interchange Project

 Hi there.
 Has the stoplight on 50th St. Vernon Ave at the south 100 ramp been taken down or it will eventually be taken down later this month?
 The one that has the 5 way section with the common left turn yield on green sign?

-Brian Inman asked about 1 month ago
+Brian Inman asked 3 months ago

 Thanks for the note.
 I'm not sure I understand the exact location.
 The traffic signal at the top of the southbound off-ramp from Hwy 100 at Vernon Ave / 50th St will be removed and replaced as part of this project.
 The removal of the signal will occur soon.
 The traffic signal at Interlachen and Vernon will also be removed and replaced.
 A new traffic signal will be installed on the east side of the new Hwy100 bridge.
 Thanks